sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 The speed of the printer is an important factor in this design that affects usability and exposure.
 Slower speeds would allow for more overall exposure when controlling for lamp brightness but would make for longer print times.
-Also, targeting the capability for real time speeds (24 FPS) preserves the ability to build a sound camera module and expand this platform to write soundtracks as well as print picture.
+Targeting the capability for real time speeds (24 fps) preserves the ability to build a sound camera module and expand this platform to write soundtracks as well as print picture.

-Encoder motor

-Near real time

-Tests were run at 18fps, up to 24.

-As low as 12fps.

-PID control
+The first choice made in this project was to select between a stepper motor and a regular DC motor.
+By choosing a stepper, immediately the overall complexity of the software design and hardware design increases by adding the requirement of a stepper driver and the code to manage it.
+There is also the consideration of what each of these styles of motors are: a stepper moves in discrete movements while a regular DC merely moves.
+It is possible that there are stepper motor and driver that moves continuously, but each of those requirements increases the cost of making that choice both in the quality of the hardware required and the time spent on testing the movement.

+A cheap (~$10 at the time of writing) DC geared motor with an encoder present an affordable compromise of a choice in drive motor.
+With a reasonably-high resolution encoder, this motor can provide speed and position feedback to the control firmware at a per-frame level.

 Geared DC motor drawbacks : stopping has slack in system